Catherine Hershey: Illness and death

 Sometime in the early 1900s, Catherine became ill.
 Her disease was debilitative, but not named by sources, leaving most historians and writers to speculate what it exactly was, but commonly stated that it affected her nervous system.
 The disease would cause a numbness in her limbs.
 By 1915, she was hospitalized in Philadelphia.
 When Hershey arrived, his wife greeted him briefly and asked for a glass of champagne.
 Her husband went to get it, but upon his return, she had died.
 Hershey carried a photo of his wife with him every day until his death; he never remarried.

 Catherine Sweeney Hershey was interred for four years at the West Laurel Hill Cemetery receiving vault in Bryn Mawr, Pennsylvania, but later moved to the Hershey Cemetery after it was established.
 On the day of the funeral, March 27, 1915, "Milton Hershey gave his employees the day off and provided a free train ticket to Philadelphia so they could attend the service."

+Legacy

+Catherine Hershey Schools for Early Learning, a network of tuition-free early childhood education centers operated by the Milton Hershey School Trust, is named in her honor.
+Centers have opened in Hershey (2023), Harrisburg (2024), and Middletown (2025), with further locations planned through 2027.